Discover Korea: 5 Top Sites for Finding Korean Audiobooks

 How to Study Korean with Audiobooks

-- Supplement with visual content.
-Visual content offers cues that can make it easier to catch the main idea of what’s being said.
+• Supplement with visual content.
+Visual content, such as your favorite K-drama, offers cues that can make it easier to catch the main idea of what’s being said.
 This can be a great way to ease into listening to material that’s above your skill level.
 And, it also mixes up your study schedule a bit to keep everything fresh and engaging.

-Virtual immersion programs are a good place to find visual content to supplement your audiobooks.
+Virtual immersion programs are another good place to find visual content to supplement your audiobooks.
 A program like FluentU, for example, has bite-sized clips with professional translations and subtitles.
-Videos are authentic, so you get real Korean as it’s used by native speakers in clips like movie trailers, music videos, vlogs and more.

-- Complement with grammar materials.
-Most audiobooks focus on conversational Korean, but don’t explain why sentences are structured a certain way.
+• Complement with grammar materials.
+Audiobooks won’t usually explain why sentences are structured a certain way.
 Use grammar textbooks along the way to set the foundations and make sure you understand the rules.
 “Korean Grammar for International Learners,” for example, is the ally of choice if you’re using audiobooks because all roots and structures are conveniently indexed and searchable.

 I hope you have as much fun listening to these fantastic audiobooks as we did!
 Happy studies!